edemaine/coauthor/README.md

 * **Time travel**: You can drag through history and see past versions.
   In general, there should be good, automatic history tracking of everything.

+* **Permissions** for each user in each group (and globally):
+     * read: see the group and read the messages (otherwise invisible)
+     * post: create new messages, replies, etc. in the group
+     * edit: modify other people's messages
+     * super: somewhat dangerous "super" operations like history-destroying superdelete, history-creating import, and the ability to see other users' deleted messages
+     * admin: administer over other users, in particular setting permissions

 * **Superuser operations** (only for superusers):
   * Import from LaTeX document with figures attached as a ZIP file
   * Import from osqa's XML dump, including old edit history